-Does Daylight Savings Time end permanently in 2023?
-Nope.
+Are we still doing Daylight Savings Time in 2024?
+Yep.
 Despite the U.S. Senate unanimously approving the "Sunshine Protection Act" in 2022, it did not pass the U.S. House of Representatives and thus could not be signed into law by President Joe Biden.

 The proposed change to the longstanding convention of daylight savings time was motivated by potential benefits to both business and health, with the theory being that more afternoon (as opposed to early morning) daylight will be a boon to business and encourage children to play outdoors longer, increasing exercise and potentially diminishing seasonal affective disorder in the broader population.